Opening the Door to Empowerment

 Taking the high school equivalency test in Spanish allows Spanish-speaking adults with limited English skills to advance more quickly toward their educational and professional goals.
 Obtaining a Certificate of High School Equivalency allows Spanish-speaking students to enroll in higher education courses, attend English language classes at a community college, and/or obtain a more secure job.

-However, there are very few Spanish high school equivalency preparation classes in the Tarrant County area.
+However, there are a limited number of Spanish high school equivalency preparation classes in the Tarrant County area.
 The Coalition hopes to increase the capacity of these programs by providing resources to the programs, while simultaneously matching Spanish-speaking adults with their services.

 Success on a high school equivalency (HSE) exam is almost always dependent upon a student's participation in HSE preparation classes.
 Programs provide information about the test structure, tips for testing strategy, and guidance from previous students, as well as actual instruction in the different test subject areas.